knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_1.md

 Well, the word "computer" comes from the verb "to compute", and by adding "er" to the end it means "someone that computes", just like what "writer" is to "to write", "dancer" is to "to dance", and "programmer" is to "to program".

 Since the first use of the word in the 1600's, "computers" have evolved.
 They have gone from a person who computes, to machines that compute.
 But is computing all that is really required nowadays to be considered a "computer"?
 For example, take [a "computer" made up of dominoes](https://www.youtube.com/watch?v=w6E7aQnA4Ws).
 Based on the input, this "computer" computes and outputs the result.
 Can this system technically be considered a computer?
 Even though they call it a computer in the video, they are using the looser definition of "computer" as "something that computes".
-Following a slightly stricter definition of a modern computer, the answer would be no, this is far from a computer.
+Following a slightly stricter definition of a modern computer, the answer would be "no, this is far from a computer".

 Why isn't a ["domino computer"](https://www.youtube.com/watch?v=OpLU__bhu2w) or even a ["water computer"](https://www.youtube.com/watch?v=IxXaizglscw) technically a computer?
 Because in order to be a computer, you have to do more than just perform mathematical computations.
 That's why a basic calculator isn't a computer.

 For one, these systems don't have a way to store data or retrieve previous calculations.
 They don't provide the possibility to store any data.

-Think back to Charles Babbage's Analytical Engine.
+Think back to Charles Babbage's Analytical Engine (the first computer ever conceived).
 What were its components?

-A device that takes in punch cards (the input), a section that performs calculations on the inputs (the processing unit), a section that can store numbers (the memory), and a way to show the user the result of the calculations (the output).
+1. A device that takes in punch cards (the input),
+2. a section that performs calculations based on the inputs (the processing unit),
+3. a section that can store numbers (the memory), and
+4. a way to show the user the result of the calculations (the output).

 This device allowed the operator to input an instruction that says "fetch the number in memory slot '5' and divide it by 10".

 Now what about those calculators that can store and display some of the last few calculation results.
 Or what if we could store numbers using dominoes.
 Would these be considered computers?

 Following the strictest definition of "computer", these systems would be missing one final ingredient: programmability.
-This means that the system is not only capable of doing the tasks which it was designed to do, but it could also do other things based on user commands.
+This means that the system is not only capable of doing the tasks which it was designed to do, but it could also do other things based on user instructions.
+In other words, in order to be a computer, a system needs to be capable of not only performing predefined tasks, but also executing user instructions or custom programs.

-Imagine having a set of building blocks which can be combined in different ways to build any structure.
-The more structures you can build with the given building blocks, the closer a device ______
+While both a basic calculator and a laptop are similar in the fact that they both process numbers, calculators do not have the capability to store custom programs written by the user.
+As for those "programmable calculators", which can in fact do that, well those would  be considered computers, albeit simple ones.

+And remember in the

+Z3 were programmable, but you had to change the physical wiring of the computer in order to

-And this is where the line starts to get a little blurry, because "how much" you should be able to build with these building blocks is not a clear answer.
+And this is where the line starts to get a little blurry, because "how much programmability" is enough?
+There are different levels of complexity and capabilities when it comes to computers.

 This means that by only touching the software, and without changing the hardware, that device can do various other tasks.
 If a computer is programmable, it means that it wil do whatever the instructions (inputted by the user) tell it to do.